getgrav/grav-learn/pages/03.themes/04.theme-vars/docs.md

 {{ site.my_variable }}
 ```

-Alternatively, if the variable is only needed for a particular page, you can add the variable to your page's YAML front-matter, and access it via the `page.headers` object.
+Alternatively, if the variable is only needed for a particular page, you can add the variable to your page's YAML front-matter, and access it via the `page.header` object.
 For example:

 ```
 title: My Page